raphaelhoudouin/raphaelhoudouin/README.md

 - 🎨 **Art & Photography**: I appreciate artists who work in digital art, painting, and design.
 Inspired by creators like:
   - [ Yatreda: ያጥሬዳ ](https://yatreda.com/),Yatreda minting their art on the blockchain to preserve history in a modern way.
   - [Joey Lawrence](https://joeylshop.com/pages/exhibitions), whose powerful portraits from Ethiopia showcase deep cultural stories and human connection.
-  - [Emory Douglas](https://www.moma.org/artists/70943), whose works are thought-provoking and impactful.
 - 🎶 **Music**: Listening to a wide variety of genres, from soul to amapiano.
 - 📚 **Reading**: Diving into books, particularly exploring works on Civil Rights such as:
   - *The Souls of Black Folk* by W.E.B.
 Du Bois